-The Bavarian castles and palaces discount season passes give cheap access to top sightseeing destinations such as Schloss Neuschwanstein and the Munich Residenz.
+The Bavaria castles and palaces discount season passes give cheap access to save on admission tickets at top sightseeing destinations such as Schloss Neuschwanstein and the Munich Residenz.

-Visitors to Bavaria in Southern Germany can save on admission fees to top castles and palaces by using special discount season tickets.
+Visitors to Bavaria in Southern Germany may save on admission fees to top castles and palaces by using special discount season tickets and passes.
 These savings tickets cover admission to more than 40 castles, palaces, gardens, and lakes in Bavaria managed by the Bayerische Schlösserverwaltung (Bavarian Palace Department).
 Popular sights covered by the discount ticket are major palace complexes in Munich, the fantasy castles of Mad King Ludwig including the Disney-like Schloss Neuschwanstein, and numerous historic castles, palaces, and parks in smaller Bavarian towns.

 Save with the Discount Bavarian Castles and Palaces Season Tickets